lbuthman/awa-level-0/README.md

-# Welcome to the Apex Wilderness Adventures!
+# Welcome to the Apex Wilderness!

 > ## This rock I ascended
 >